ARTbio/GalaxyKickStart/docs/metavisitor_ansible.md

 ```

-Note also that port range 49152 - 65534 should be open for the AWS instance in order to allow ftp upload (set this range in the security group associated to the AWS instance)
+Note also that port range 49152 - 65534 should be open for the AWS instance in order to allow ftp upload

 ## Adapt the group_vars/all file for persisting data, if needed.